nocturnalhum/hello-doodle/README.md

 # What is it?

 **Hello Doodle** is a drawing application that allows you to draw with brushes and shape elements and edit them by moving, resizing, and deleting them.
-It uses a Controlnet Diffusion model to convert drawings on full color AI-generated images.
+It uses a Controlnet Diffusion model to convert drawings into full color AI-generated images.

 Examples: